How Long is Water Good For in a Water Bottle?

 By

-James is an environmentalist, sustainability expert and senior editor at TheRoundup, specializing in testing non-toxic, organic and eco-friendly products.
+James is an environmentalist, sustainability expert and senior editor at TheRoundup, specializing in testing non-toxic, organic, and eco-friendly products.
+He has personally tested and reviewed over 300 eco-friendly home products since 2018.
 James, his wife and two daughters believe in chemical-free and zero-waste living.
-They aim to leave the planet in a better state than we found it, for future generations to enjoy.
+They aim to leave the planet in a better state than they found it, for future generations to enjoy.

 James Miller

-Do you ever find yourself asking how long is water good for in a water bottle before it goes bad?
+Do you ever find yourself asking how long water is good for in a water bottle before it goes bad?

 Does it depend on the bottle's material, or is it more connected to external factors like usage and storage?